Braised-Peppa-Pig/YOLO-MP/README.md

 # YOLO-MP

+Lightweight forest fire detection model.
 Some of the code will be released after the paper is accepted

 ## Backbone Network
 - GHGNet